legault/emacs/README.md

 In Linux, this file is usually found in the folder ~/.emacs.d.

 In OSX and Windows, this file is usually called `.emacs` and may reside in a number of places.
-The simplest way to locate (or create) the file is to type `C-x, C-f ~/.emacs`.
+The simplest way to locate (or create) the file is to type `C-x, C-f ~/.emacs RET`.

 I have included a simple initilization file above to get started.